mehulagg/gitlab/doc/integration/jira/jira_cloud_configuration.md

 on Atlassian cloud.
 To create the API token:

 1. Sign in to [`id.atlassian.com`](https://id.atlassian.com/manage-profile/security/api-tokens)
-   with your email address, using an account with *write* access to Jira projects.
+   with your email address.
+Use an account with *write* access to Jira projects.
 1. Go to **Settings > API tokens**.

-1. Click **Create API token** to display a modal window with an API token.
+1. Select **Create API token** to display a modal window with an API token.

-1. To copy the API token, click **Copy to clipboard**, or click **View** and write down the new API token.
+1. To copy the API token, select **Copy to clipboard**, or select **View** and write down the new API token.
 You need this value when you [configure GitLab](../../user/project/integrations/jira.md#configure-gitlab).

-The Jira configuration is complete.
 You need the newly created token, and the email address you used when you created it, when you [configure GitLab](../../user/project/integrations/jira.md#configure-gitlab).